 It could be due to having too much banana and not enough eggs in the batter.
 It can happen if the bananas are extra big and the eggs are small.
 In that case, add an extra egg to the batter!

 It is because your cast iron pan is not seasoned enough.
 Your pan might have lost seasoning due to scrubbing, acids cooking in it, or some other factors.
 In that case, you just need to reseason your pan.

 3-Ingredient Sourdough Banana Pancakes

 - 2 eggs 1 egg per person

 - 2 bananas if bananas are large, add 1 egg

-- Serve the pancakes with sour cream, jam, honey, maple syrup, or fresh fruit.
+- Serve with maple syrup, honey, sour cream, or jam!
 Enjoy!